-Figure 85 Content Filtering Lookup Procedure
+Figure 130 Content Filtering Lookup Procedure

 - 1 A computer behind the ZyWALL tries to access a web site. - 2 The ZyWALL looks up the web site in its cache.
 If an attempt to access the web site was made in the past, a record of that web site's category will be in the ZyWALL's cache.
-The ZyWALL block, block and log or just log the request based on your configuration. - Use the CONTENT FILTER Cache screen to configure how long a web site address remains in the cache as well as view those web site addresses (see Section 11.7 on page 213).
-All of the web site address records are also cleared from the local cache when the ZyWALL restarts. - 3 If the ZyWALL has no record of the web site, it will query the external content filtering database and simultaneously send the request to the web server. - The external content filtering database may change a web site's category or categorize a previously uncategorized web site. - 4 The external content filtering server sends the category information back to the ZyWALL, which then blocks and/or logs access to the web site.
+The ZyWALL blocks, blocks and logs or just logs the request based on your configuration. - 3 Use the CONTENT FILTER Cache screen to configure how long a web site address remains in the cache as well as view those web site addresses (see Section 16.7 on page 291).
+All of the web site address records are also cleared from the local cache when the ZyWALL restarts. - 4 If the ZyWALL has no record of the web site, it will query the external content filtering database and simultaneously send the request to the web server. - The external content filtering database may change a web site's category or categorize a previously uncategorized web site. - 5 The external content filtering server sends the category information back to the ZyWALL, which then blocks and/or logs access to the web site.
 The web site's address and category are then stored in the ZyWALL's content filtering cache.

-11.4 Categories and Registering
+16.4 Content Filter Categories

-To register for and configure category-based content filtering, click CONTENT FILTER, and then the Categories tab to display the screen shown next.
-Use this screen to enable external database content filtering and select which web site categories to block and/or log.
-You must register for external content filtering before you can use it (see Chapter 12 on page 215 for detailed information).
+Click SECURITY, CONTENT FILTER, and then the Categories tab to display the CONTENT FILTER Categories screen.
+Use this screen to configure category-based content filtering.
+You can set the ZyWALL to use external database content filtering and select which web site categories to block and/or log.
+You must register for external content filtering before you can use it.
+Use the REGISTRATION screens (see Chapter 4 on page 104) to create a myZyXEL.com account, register your device and activate the external content filtering service.